Wokingham Choral Society

 Patrick Allies Musical Director

-Patrick Allies began his musical education as a chorister at the Temple Church in London, under Stephen Layton.
+Patrick began his musical education as a chorister at the Temple Church in London, under Stephen Layton.
 He sang in Gloucester Cathedral Choir before taking up a Choral Scholarship to study Music at King's College London, graduating in 2010 with First Class Honours.
 Patrick went on to post-graduate study at the University of Cambridge where he sang in Jesus College Choir.

 In 2017, Patrick was shortlisted for both the Nordic Choral Conducting Competition in Denmark, and the 3rd Juozas Naujalis International Competition for Choral Conductors in Lithuania.